romanman/romanman.github.io/source/_posts/2016-04-05-release-1-dot-2-0-homestead-final-release.markdown

 For usage sample please refer to a simple JUnit test: [CompilerTest](https://github.com/ethereum/ethereumj/blob/develop/ethereumj-core/src/test/java/org/ethereum/solidity/CompilerTest.java)

-##### Handly helper classes to create/invoke/test contracts on a local standalone blockchain
+##### Handy helper classes to create/invoke/test contracts on a local standalone blockchain

-As a next step after embedding the Solidity compiler we added some nady and easy to use helper classes.
+As a next step after embedding the Solidity compiler we added some handy and easy to use helper classes.
 Now creating and testing a Solidity contract in Java without connecting to any Ethereum network became incredibly easy.
 ```
     StandaloneBlockchain bc = new StandaloneBlockchain();
     SolidityContract contract = bc.submitNewContract("contract A { uint a; ... }");